 What is a Star Trek Captain?

 When Gene Roddenberry designed the original Star Trek show, he based it on his experience in the military.
-Starfleet ranks are inspired by the Navy, where the commanding officer of a ship is addressed as Captain, regardless of their actual rank (e.g., an admiral on board is still under the Captain’s command of the ship).
+Starfleet ranks are inspired by the Navy, where the commanding officer of a ship is addressed as Captain, regardless of their actual rank (e.g., an admiral on board is still under the Captain’s command).

 A Star Trek captain is the senior officer commanding a starship or starbase.
 They’re responsible for crew safety, mission success, and ultimate authority.
 They lead exploration and diplomacy while making critical ethical decisions.
 Several iconic captains have appeared over the years, like Kirk, Picard, and Janeway.